samsung-cnct/kraken-lib/README.md

 - kubectl
 - Helm

 For the specific version of Python modules (including Ansible) that are expected, see [kraken-tools](https://github.com/samsung-cnct/k2-tools/blob/master/requirements.txt).
-For the versions of all other dependecies, see the kraken-tools [Dockerfile](https://github.com/samsung-cnct/k2-tools/blob/master/Dockerfile).
+For the versions of all other dependencies, see the kraken-tools [Dockerfile](https://github.com/samsung-cnct/k2-tools/blob/master/Dockerfile).

 ## The kraken-lib Image